zooperdan/AtlasMaker-for-2D-Dungeon-Crawlers/README.md

 # AtlasMaker for 2D Dungeon Crawlers
- A package for Unity which will allow you to render images atlases to be used in developing first person grid dungeon crawlers.
+ A package for Unity which will allow you to render PNG image atlases to be used when developing first person grid dungeon crawlers.
+The generated image atlases can be used with any game engine, not just Unity.

  ![AtlasMaker](Media/screenshot.png)